AlessioGr/NotQuests/README.md

 **Future Plans**
+- Load Player Data only when the player joins
 - Complete GUI for Admin Commands
 - Make Citizens optional
 - Customized Armor Stands instead of Citizen NPCs for better performance.
 They will also contain the quests assigned to them directly in a PDC.
 Both Armor Stands and NPCs will be usable.